Best Faux Brick Backsplash (EASY, Low-Cost & Durable!)

 Supplies Needed – How To Make a Faux Brick Backsplash

-PVC Brick Paneling Pieces – I tried several and these looked the most realistic and are the most durable: Best Brick For a Backsplash You can request a free sample to get a closer look.
+PVC Brick Paneling Pieces – I tried several and these looked the most realistic and are the most durable: Best Brick For a Backsplash And if those are out of stock, get these: Whitewashed PVC Brick Panels

 Scissors – These are my favorite scissors and I own three pairs.
 They work well for making precision cuts: Fiskar Scissors